Design rights are rights in how a product looks. The product can be either two or three-dimensional.

 Under the Withdrawal Agreement, the IPO created ‘comparable’ UK design rights for every registered EU design right.

-These ‘comparable’ design rights will be:
+These ‘comparable’ design rights are:

 identical to the original RCD